Patriots' Super Bowl hero Malcolm Butler benched due to weed and women, former teammate says

 According to NFL.com, Butler sat because of a sickness he was battling, a tough week of practice leading up to the Super Bowl and a minor team violation.

-Patriots head coach, Bill Belichick, defended his decision to reporters after the game, but on Monday acknowledged it was a more complicated issue.
+Patriots head coach Bill Belichick defended his decision to reporters after the game, but on Monday acknowledged it was a more complicated issue.

 “I appreciate the question, but it would be a much longer discussion,” Belichick said, according to ESPN.
 “There are a lot of things that go into that.
 In the end, the final decision is what I said it was.”